HAV305V Biochemistry 3 (3 ECTS)

 Description:

-This compulsory TU course enables students to consolidate the foundations of biochemistry acquired in L1 by approaching this discipline through a cross-disciplinary study of enzymes involved in cellular metabolism, particularly glycolysis.
-Several areas of biochemistry will be covered: the basics of Michael enzymology, description of the metabolic reactions involved in glycolysis.
-Finally, the technical aspect will be addressed by presenting and analyzing techniques for measuring enzymatic activity, purifying, quantifying and detecting proteins.
+This TU allows students to consolidate the fundamentals of biochemistry acquired in L1 by approaching this discipline through a cross-disciplinary study of enzymes involved in cellular metabolism, particularly glycolysis.
+Several areas of biochemistry will be covered: the fundamentals of Michaelian enzymology, and a description of the metabolic reactions involved in glycolysis.
+Finally, the technical aspect will be addressed through the presentation and analysis of techniques for measuring enzyme activity and purifying, quantifying, and detecting proteins.

-- Know the basic notions and concepts of Michael enzymology and cellular energetics to understand metabolic regulation.
+• Understand the basic concepts and principles of Michaelian enzymology and cellular energetics in order to comprehend metabolic regulation.

-- Basic knowledge of carbohydrate structure and metabolism, particularly glycolysis.
+• Basic knowledge of the structure and metabolism of carbohydrates, particularly glycolysis.

-- Understand that the "spontaneity" of reactions constituting a metabolic pathway in cells is linked to a set of intracellular factors (varying concentrations of different metabolites over time) and extracellular factors (secreted metabolite concentrations, hormonal signals, etc.).
+• Understand that the "spontaneity" of reactions constituting a metabolic pathway in cells is linked to a set of intracellular factors (variable concentrations of different metabolites over time) and extracellular factors (concentration of secreted metabolites, hormonal signals, etc.).

-- Locate and measure enzymatic activity, measure reaction rate.
-Determine a metabolite.
+• Locate and measure enzyme activity, measure reaction speed.
+Measure a metabolite.

-- Understand and use common spectrophotometric dosing and analysis techniques, and master common separation and purification methods.
+• Understand and use common spectrophotometric dosing and analysis techniques, master common separation and purification methods.

 More information